CancerRxGene/gdsctools/doc/source/installation.rst

 Dependencies (e.g., Pandas, Matplotlib) should be taken care of automatically.

-If you are new to Python and IPython notebok
+If you are new to Python and IPython notebook
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you are not familiar with Python, or have issues with compilation, or do not have root access, we would recommend to use the `Anaconda <https://www.continuum.io/downloads>`_ solution.

-Anaconda will install Python and a bunch of Python libraries in binary format.
-This should allow you to quickly try **GDSCTools** without worrying about compilation issues.
-Besides, since it does not require root access, it should not interfere with your system.
+Anaconda is a free Python distribution.
+It includes most popular Python packages for science and data analysis.
+Anaconda will install the software required by  **GDSCTools**.
+Since it does not require root access, it should not interfere with your system.

-Please, first visit the `Anaconda <https://www.continuum.io/downloads>`_ webiste and follow the instructions.
+Please, visit the `Anaconda <https://www.continuum.io/downloads>`_ webiste and follow the instructions.
+You may need to choose between 2 versions of Python (2.X or 3.X).
+We do not recommend any specific version but note that **GDSCTools** is tested under Python 2.7, 3.3 and 3.4 (not 3.5 for now) and is mainly developed under Python 2.7.